 About Monopoly (1933): You are a landowner attempting to buy and then develop your land.
 Being represented by one of the iconic tokens, you roll two dice and move that many spaces forward around the board.
 Along the way you spend money to pick up property.
 If you are able to get a set of properties, either by landing on them or trading with a player, you have a monopoly and can build up structures that earn you big bucks and hopefully bankrupt all other players that land there.

-FOR MORE: Buy Monopoly
+FOR MORE: Buy Monopoly on Amazon

 CATAN VS MONOPOLY ANALYSIS